ibm-cloud-docs/vmware-service/tutorials/vmwaas-ipsec-tunnel.md

    |:---------------------------------- |:--------------------------- |
    | Public IP address of edge gateway  | `<public-IP address-of-the-vdc-edge-gateway>` |
    | Public IP address of vSRX          | `<public-IP address-of-the-vsrx>` |
-   {: caption="Table 2.
-List of gateway IP addresses to review before configuring the VPN." caption-side="bottom"}
+   {: caption="List of gateway IP addresses to review before configuring the VPN." caption-side="bottom"}

    As your solution might differ, use the endpoint IP addresses matching your deployment.